cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     suppressEvents?: boolean;
 };

-// Warning: (ae-missing-release-tag) "VOI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VOI = {
     windowWidth: number;
     windowCenter: number;
 };

-// Warning: (ae-missing-release-tag) "VoiModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VoiModifiedEvent = CustomEvent_2<VoiModifiedEventDetail>;

-// Warning: (ae-missing-release-tag) "VoiModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VoiModifiedEventDetail = {
     viewportUID: string;